ProzorroUKR/openprocurement.api/docs/source/complaints-award.rst

 Complaint Submission
 ====================

-If tender award is favoriting certain supplier, or in any other viable case, one can submit Tender Award Complaint.
+If tender conditions are favoriting only one supplier, or in any other viable case, participants can submit Tender Award Claim.

 Tender Award Complaint Submission (with documents)
 ---------------------------------------------------